What To Pack

 Above all else, simply pay attention, and don't allow yourself to be preoccupied by that meeting you're attending or tourist site you're visiting.
 Even including New York City, there actually aren't that many places in the world where someone is likely to pull a gun on you, but there are plenty — particularly in tourist areas — where an unattended item placed beside your seat will quickly disappear.
 Remember that life is often what happens while people are poking their smart phones.

 I don't.
 What these marketers carefully avoid telling you is that the information stored on these cards and passports is encrypted!
 So, like the information that banks exchange with their customers (and other banks), capturing it does no good unless the encryption technology can be broken.
 Is this possible?
 In theory, yes, given enough time and money.
-In practice, though, it is far more likely that criminals will simply continue to steal cards and passports, rather than crack encryption technology that is used worldwide to safeguard sensitive information.
-And if the bad guys ever succeed in accomplishing this, you will read about it in the business news, not marketing fodder.
+In practice, though, it is far easier for criminals to continue stealing cards and passports, rather than crack encryption technology that is used worldwide to safeguard sensitive information.
+If the bad guys ever do succeed in accomplishing this, they will attack much more lucrative targets than people's credit cards.
+And you will read about it on the front page of the newspaper, not in product advertisements.